adenueltech/new-suiwork/scripts/README.md

 - "could not find client_id of proposal in the schema"
 - "column is_read does not exist"
 - "column freelancer_name does not exist"
+- "could not find budget column in the proposal schema"

 After running the script, restart your application to ensure the changes take effect.

+## Budget Column Handling

+The script includes special handling for the `budget` column:

+1. It adds both `budget` and `proposed_budget` columns if they don't exist
+2. It creates a trigger to keep these columns in sync
+3. This ensures backward compatibility with code that uses either column name

+This approach allows the application to work with both old and new code without errors.